 TGax Editor: Please modify the note on pg 185, line 1 in D1.1 in this section as follows:

-NOTE–A Trigger frame is intended for a TWT requesting STA if it is sent by the AP to which the STA is associated and the frame contains the[7817] STA’s AID in any of its Per User Info fields.
-The Trigger frame can have multiple recipients, each of which is identified by the presence of the [7817] recipient’s AID in any of its Per User Info fields (see 27.5.2 (UL MU operation)).
+NOTE–A Trigger frame is intended for a TWT requesting STA if it is sent by the AP to which the STA is associated and the frame contains the 12 LSBs of the[7817] STA’s AID in any of its Per User Info fields.
+The Trigger frame can have multiple recipients, each of which is identified by the presence of the [7817]12 LSBs of the recipient STA’s AID in any of its Per User Info fields (see 27.5.2 (UL MU operation)).

 Rules for TWT scheduling STA